OctopusDeploy/People/Cloud-Engineering/L4 - Lead Cloud Engineer.md

-# Lx: Lead Cloud Engineer
+# L4: Lead Cloud Engineer

 I am a pivotal member of the Octopus team, balancing the responsibilities of delivering high-quality projects and guiding technical initiatives.
 I bridge the gap between engineering and architecture, providing leadership, technical expertise, and a focus on reliability and security to drive projects forward.